OsmosysSoftware/dev-standards/docker-setups/angular-docker.md

 ## 3. Set up for Angular project

-In `package.json`, set set the command for the production environment:
+In `package.json`, set the command to build the application with production configuration:

 ```json
 // package.json